xdas-dev/xdas/docs/user-guide/pipeline/picking.md

 Nothing above is specific to seismometers: a DAS acquisition is a lane per channel, and a DAS archive is a collection like any other.
-Take a synthetic cable pair, each recorded as two consecutive acquisitions:
+Take a synthetic cable pair, each recorded as two consecutive records:

 ```python
 >>> from xdas.synthetics import randn_wavefronts